PicciMario/CryptoPrivacy/README.md

 - - - root.pem (private root key)
 - - - root-crl.pem (root crl)

+After this, you also need to init the index and serial files for the root CA:

+- touch root-ca/conf/index
+- echo "01" > root-ca/conf/serial

+At last, you need to copy the files in the root-ca/public dir in the cadir directory (this is where the software looks for root cert and crl when verifying other certs).
+After this you need to call the c_rehash utility.

+- c_rehash cadir

 Standard directory structure:
 -----------------------------
 - users/ (all first level users)